Ezoorp/Pico_Executions/README.md

 ## Pico Executions Project

 This project explains how to get started with Raspberry Pi Pico on Windows (using the C/C++ SDK and GDB with a Pico Probe) and other RP2040-based boards.
-It is inspired by, and is roughly equivalent to, the pico-setup project for Linux systems and a [Digikey tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-1-blink-and-vs-code/7102fb8bca95452e9df6150f39ae8422) - Windows version -> [detailed websites that follow](https://shawnhymel.com/2096/how-to-set-up-raspberry-pi-pico-c-c-toolchain-on-windows-with-vs-code/).
+It is roughly equivalent to, the pico-setup project for Linux systems and a [Digikey tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-1-blink-and-vs-code/7102fb8bca95452e9df6150f39ae8422) - Windows version -> [detailed websites that follow](https://shawnhymel.com/2096/how-to-set-up-raspberry-pi-pico-c-c-toolchain-on-windows-with-vs-code/).

 However, Shawn Hymel's Tutorial doesn't fully explain how to get GDB / OpenOCD working with a Pico debug probe, and there aren't many explanations online.
-**The second half of this tutorial is how to setup a debug probe on Windows**
+**The second half of this tutorial is how to setup a Pico debug probe on Windows**

 I am also leaving below a couple really awesome resources for the Pico:
 [Datasheet / Pinout](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf)